The Danish Woman: Production

 The series was created by Benedikt Erlingsson.
 Co-written by Benedikt and Ólafur Egill Egilsson.

-Ólafur is an acclaimed Icelandic filmmaker whose previous works include Of Horses and Men (2013), which won the Kutxa-New Directors Award at the San Sebastián International Film Festival, and Woman at War (2018).
+Benedikt is an acclaimed Icelandic filmmaker whose previous works include Of Horses and Men (2013), which won the Kutxa-New Directors Award at the San Sebastián International Film Festival, and Woman at War (2018).
 Woman at War (Kona fer í stríð) received multiple international awards including the LUX Prize from the European Parliament, the SACD Award at Cannes' Critics' Week, the Nordic Council Film Prize, and ten Edda Awards.

 Co-creator and writer Ólafur Egill Egilsson previously worked on the Icelandic crime series Trapped, Katla, The Oath, and Woman at War.

 The series was produced by Slot Machine (France) in coproduction with Gullslottid and Zik Zak Filmworks (Iceland).
 Producers Marianne Slot and Carine Leblanc developed and produced the series through Slot Machine, a Paris-based production company founded by Marianne Slot in 1993.
 The company has produced works by international filmmakers including Lars von Trier, Lucrecia Martel, Bent Hamer, Małgorzata Szumowska, Paz Encina, Lisandro Alonso, Emma Dante, Marian Crisan, Juliette Garcia, Yeşim Ustaoğlu, Sergei Loznitsa, and Naomi Kawase.

 Production involved collaboration with broadcasters RÚV, ZDF/Arte, DR, Yle, and SVT.
 Filming took place in Iceland over 54 days.

 Music

 The series' soundtrack was composed and arranged by Matti Kallio, and performed by Kallio, Andre Ferrari, Pekko Käppi, and Maija Kauhanen.
-Trine Dyrholm performs multiple songs throughout the series, including "Glor på vinduer", "Nattog", and "Smuk og Dejlig" by Anne Linnet; "Human Behaviour" by Björk; "Vilde Kanine" by Gnags; "Euphoria" by Thomas G:son and Peter Boström; Svefnpurkur by Sykurmolarnir; "Smuk som et Stjerneskud" by Jørgen Olsen; "Buster" by Nanna Lüders Jensen; "Sísí fríkar út" by Grýlurnar; and "Trommmuþrællinn" by Steinunn Harðardóttir.
+Trine Dyrholm performs multiple songs throughout the series, including "Glor på vinduer", "Nattog", and "Smuk og Dejlig" by Anne Linnet; "Human Behaviour" by Björk; "Vilde Kaniner" by Gnags; "Euphoria" by Thomas G:son and Peter Boström; Svefnpurkur by Purrkur Pillnikk; "Smuk som et Stjerneskud" by Jørgen Olsen; "Buster" by Nanna Lüders Jensen; "Sísí fríkar út" by Grýlurnar; and "Trommuþrællinn" by Steinunn Harðardóttir.

+The soundtrack was released by Crunchy Frog Soundtracks, a soundtrack sublabel of Crunchy Frog Records.

 Release and reception

 The series had its world premiere at Series Mania in Lille, France, in March 2025, where the first two episodes were screened as part of the International Panorama Section.
 It was subsequently presented at the Transilvania International Film Festival in Cluj-Napoca, Romania, and at Seriencamp in Cologne, Germany.

 The series is scheduled for broadcast in 2026 on RÚV (Iceland), ZDF/Arte (Germany/France), DR (Denmark), Yle (Finland), and SVT (Sweden).
+In Australia, it is available on SBS on Demand as of 19 February 2026.

 Critical reception

 The series received positive reviews following its festival screenings.
 Cineuropa described it as "jubilant", while Le Figaro called it "a marvel of Nordic black comedy".
 Le Monde praised Trine Dyrholm's performance as "extraordinary".

 Variety highlighted the series' originality and dark humor in its coverage of the Series Mania premiere.
 Drama Quarterly noted the series' unique approach to storytelling and character development.
+Der Spiegel notes: "Anyone who has a neighbor like her doesn't need an army."